jcwang587/xdatbus/README.md

 pip install -U git+https://github.com/jcwang587/xdatbus
 ```

-The package is also availabe from conda-based installation.
+The package is also available from conda-based installation.
 It is generally recommended you first create a separate
 environment, then you can install via the xdatbus channel on Anaconda cloud:

 ```bash